Change preferences in Notes on Mac

 Select the account (if you have more than one), then click Set Password to create a password to lock or unlock any note.
 If you already set a password, click Change Password or Reset Password.
 See Lock your notes.

 Important: It’s highly recommended that you add a hint.
-If you forget your password, and you can’t use Touch ID on your Mac or use your Apple Watch to unlock your notes, you won’t be able to view your locked notes, nor is Apple able to help you regain access to those locked notes.
+If you forget your password and you can’t unlock your notes with Touch ID on your Magic Keyboard or with your Apple Watch, you won’t be able to view your locked notes.
+Apple can’t help you regain access to those locked notes.
 You can create a new password that lets you password protect any notes that you want to lock going forward.
 See the Apple Support article Lock notes on your iPhone, iPad, iPod touch, and Mac.

 Use Touch ID

-If your Mac has Touch ID, select the account (if you have more than one), then select this option to be able to use your fingerprint to unlock your notes.
+If your Mac or Magic Keyboard has Touch ID, select the account (if you have more than one), then select this option to be able to use your fingerprint to unlock your notes.